Creating an Open Network

 -

-Click on the All APs hyperlink in the APs column or
+Click the All APs hyperlink in the

-the list of radios in the Radios column of the Venues
+radios in the Radios column to

-frequency bands for the selected venue.
+configure APs and radio-frequency bands for the selected venue.

 -